creme332/my-odin-projects/restaurant-page/README.md

 Neon light logo | [Silvia O'Dwyer](https://css-tricks.com/how-to-create-neon-text-with-css/)

 # 🔨 To-Do
+-  [ ] make a responsive nav bar
- improve semantics
+ - [ ] improve semantics
+ - [ ]do everything after font and images have loaded
+ - [ ]add loading animation when page has not loaded yet
+ - [ ]add transitions when switching from one tab to another.

- create assets folder for dist
+ - [ ] create assets folder for dist

-- [ ] Make website responsive.
+- [ ] make website responsive
-- [ ] Add sitemap + request indexing.
-- [ ] Add project social media preview.

 ### ✔ Done